mikkoha/use-storage-persisted-state/README.md

 `useStoragePersistedState` works like `useState`, but it automatically persists your state to the browser and keeps it synchronized across all components, tabs, and even direct localStorage changes, or manual changes in DevTools.

+For the background and motivation behind this package, see [React localStorage backed state: easy to start, hard to get right](https://mikkohaapanen.com/tech-blog/persisting-react-state-localstorage/).

 ## Features (Why another storage hook?)

 - **Type safety**: Full TypeScript type inference and safety.